khakhalin/notes/00_books.md

 * Cracking the code interview (book)
 * [[Huyen2019book]] - a short book on data science / ML job interviewing
 * See also: [[ml_questions]] - an unstructured list of random ML and math questions
+* [From average to Googler in 4 weeks](https://www.linkedin.com/pulse/average-googler-four-weeks-study-plan-milad-naseri/?trk=v-feed) - a detailed post by Milad Naseri with book recommendations etc.
 * Some interview prepping advice [from Quora](https://www.quora.com/How-should-I-prepare-for-my-Google-interview-if-I-have-1-month-left-and-I%E2%80%99m-applying-for-a-software-engineer-role)
 * [Numbeo "cost of living" indices](https://www.numbeo.com/cost-of-living/rankings.jsp) - to scale salary expectations for the location
 * [Coding interviews for dummies](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/), including curious links to [pramp](https://www.pramp.com/)